refinedev/refine/documentation/docs/api-reference/core/hooks/live/useSubscription.md

 > Default: `true`

+You can disable the subscription by setting this prop to `false` and vice versa.

 ### params

 You can pass any additional parameters to the [`liveProvider`][live-provider]'s [`subscribe`][live-provider-subscribe] method.

-Hooks that use `useSubscription` internally, send the query's parameters(pagination, meta, sort, filters, etc.) information along with this prop.
+Hooks that use `useSubscription` internally send the query's parameters' (pagination, meta, sort, filters, etc.) information along with this prop.

-[Refer to LiveProvider's "Supported Hooks Subscription" section for which hooks are using `useSubscription` internally &#8594][supported-hooks-subscription]
+> For more information on which hooks use `useSubcription` internally, refer to the [LiveProvider's "Supported Hooks Subscription" section&#8594][supported-hooks-subscription]

 ## API Reference